Papiamento: Distribution and dialects

+Papiamento is primarily spoken on Aruba, Curaçao and Bonaire.
+The language is also spoken by the respective diasporas of the ABC islands, most notably in the Netherlands, and to a lesser extent Sint Maarten.
+An earlier, now-extinct form of Papiamento was formerly spoken on the Paraguana peninsula of Venezuela.

-Papiamento has two main dialects, one in Aruba and one in Curaçao and Bonaire (Papiamentu), with lexical and intonational differences.
+There are two main dialects of Papiamento, the dialect of Aruba (Papiamento) and the dialect of Curaçao and Bonaire (Papiamentu), with lexical and intonational differences.
 There are also minor differences between Curaçao and Bonaire.

-Spoken Aruban Papiamento sounds much more like Spanish.
 The most apparent difference between the two dialects is given away in the name difference.
 Whereas Bonaire and Curaçao opted for a phonology-based spelling, Aruba uses an etymology-based spelling.
 Many words in Aruba end with "o" while the same word ends with "u" in Bonaire and Curaçao.
 And even in Curaçao, the use of the u-ending is still more pronounced among the Sephardic Jewish population.
 Similarly, the use of "k" in Bonaire and Curaçao replaces "c" in Aruba.